elahevahd/POTLoc/README.md

 2. Use two-stream I3D networks to extract features.
     - We recommend extracting features using [this repo](https://github.com/piergiaj/pytorch-i3d).
     - For convenience, we have provided the features we used.
-You can find them (here).
+You can find them [THUMOS14 Features](https://drive.google.com/drive/folders/18YHWf5UMMjxq1FuGDe7tTRlUMtUI36PG?usp=drive_link).

 3. Place the features within the 'data' folder.
     - Please ensure that the data structure adheres to the following format: